akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

 Sharing the AsyncCallback from the constructor risks race conditions, therefore it is recommended to use the ``preStart()`` lifecycle hook instead.

+This example shows an asynchronous side channel graph stage that starts dropping elements when a future completes:

+.. includecode:: code/docs/stream/GraphStageDocSpec.scala#async-side-channel

 Integration with actors
 -----------------------